todthomson/intro-to-linux-dotnetcore-docker/Step2.md

 The [Advanced Packaging Tool](https://en.wikipedia.org/wiki/Advanced_Packaging_Tool) APT is the "package manager" of Debian GNU/Linux and its variants (e.g. Ubuntu).
 It provides for the (almost) completely-automated discovery, retrieval, configuration, installation and removal of both binary and source packages.
 APT is wrapper around `dpkg` adding useful extra functionality like automated package download, bulk package update, automatic package dependency tree resolution, etc...

-#### Aptitude

-> Aptitude has Super Cow Powers

-Yes.
-It is true.
-Aptitude has Super Cow Powers.
-Never.
-Forget.
-This.
-Ever.

-[Aptitude](https://wiki.debian.org/Aptitude) is an [ncurses](https://en.wikipedia.org/wiki/Ncurses)-based terminal front-end to to APT.
-It also contains a "like for like" CLI-wrapper around `apt-get` and `apt-cache` e.g. `apt-get install foo` is the same as `aptitude install foo` and so on...

-_But why should I care?_ When you install package X `aptitude` (via `apt-get`) will recursively install all dependencies (same for both `apt-get` or `aptitude`).
-Then when you remove package X down the line with `aptitude` it will _automatically recursively remove all the parent package dependencies_ without breaking other applications that are also using those dependencies or removing dependencies that you have explicitly installed previously.
-There are more reasons to prefer `aptitude` to `apt-get`, but this is all I will say about it for now.

 ## Ironing out the wrinkles

 Time to switch back to our Ubuntu GNU/Linux VM.